Kotlin/kotlin-wasm-examples/wasi-example/README.md

 # Kotlin/Wasm WASI example

-This example shows a simple application using WASI API in Node.js and Deno.
+This example showcases a simple application using WASI API in Node.js and Deno.

 ![](screenshots/wasi-output.png)

 > **Note:**
 > This example uses a version of 21.0.0-v8-canary.

-In the next sections, you can find information try out this application built with Kotlin/Wasm.
+Follow the instructions in the sections below to try out this Kotlin/Wasm application.

 ## Set up the environment

-Before you start, prepare the IDE you require to run the application.
+Before starting, ensure you have the necessary IDE setup to run the application.

 ### IDE